EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Acknowledgements

 Based on observations obtained at the international Gemini Observatory (Program IDs GN-2024B-Q-131, GN-2024B-Q-107, GS-2024B-Q-105, GS-2025A-Q-107), a program of NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
 Data was processed using the Gemini DRAGONS (Data Reduction for Astronomy from Gemini Observatory North and South) package.

 This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program \#6133.
+The observation analyzed in this work can be accessed via \dataset[DOI: 10.17909/a0xj-1h19]{https://doi.org/10.17909/a0xj-1h19}.

 Data for this paper has in part been obtained under the International Time Programme of the CCI (International Scientific Committee of the Observatorios de Canarias of the IAC) under programm ID ITP24 PI Jonker with the NOT and GTC operated on the island of La Palma by the Roque de los Muchachos.
 Observations have been made in part with the ALFOSC instrument, which is provided by the Instituto de Astrofisica de Andalucia (IAA) under a joint agreement with the University of Copenhagen and the Nordic Optical Telescope, owned in collaboration by the University of Turku and Aarhus University, and operated jointly by Aarhus University, the University of Turku and the University of Oslo, representing Denmark, Finland and Norway, the University of Iceland and Stockholm University at the Observatorio del Roque de los Muchachos, La Palma, Spain, of the Instituto de Astrofisica de Canarias.